 Then what?
 I moved back to Sweden, thinking I was done with swimming.
 But it turns out that was easier said than done.
 Since I always ended on a good note, and still adored the element of water, I was soon back at it again – this time in a wetsuit.
 I tried out triathlon for a while, participating in the ITU Stockholm Triathlon and got into road biking doing Halvvättern with my dad and mom two years in a row.
 I also got a first taste of Swimrun participating in Ångaloppet 2014 with an old swimmer friend.
 This was fun, but the best part was always the swimming.
 I noticed when coaching, that even tough I enjoyed this profession I was longing to be in the water with my pupils rather that standing on the edge of the pool.
 Hence, I joined the elite group of SSS once again, and did a total swimming comeback in 2014/15 – resulting in a second place at 400 IM in the Swedish National Championships.

-This year, I also enter an exciting collaboration with HEAD Swimming here in Barcelona; I couldn’t me more proud to be powered by this authentic brand that share our passion for Swimrun.
-Now, time to #SwimaHEAD.
+2018, I entered an exciting collaboration with HEAD Swimming here in Barcelona and Internationally; I couldn’t me more proud to be powered by this authentic brand that share our passion for Swimrun.
+We always #SwimaHEAD.

 - Swedish Junior National Team 2005